zkutalik/ssimp_software/docu/manual.md

 - The minimal columns required are `SNP`, `A1`, `A2`, `Z`.
 If `Z` is not present, but `P` and `b` are, `Z` is calculated through `P` and `b`.
 Alternatively, if `b` and `SE` are present, then it is also possible to calculate `Z` via `b` and `SE`.
 - Positions should match the positions in the reference panel (e.g. both hg19).
 - It is recommended to provide the sample size (N), as incorporating missingness leads to a more accurate estimate.
 - SNP names should be named so they match the SNP-id in the reference panel.
+E.g. if the reference panel uses `chr:pos`, the GWAS should have the same SNP idenfitier.
-- If case positions in the GWAS file do not match the reference panel positions, use use LiftOver as a command line tool: http://genome.ucsc.edu/cgi-bin/hgLiftOver
+- If case positions in the GWAS file do not match the reference panel positions, use use LiftOver as a command line tool: http://genome.ucsc.edu/cgi-bin/hgLiftOver.

 ## --window.width and --flanking.width
 [//]: -------------------------------
+To speed up computation, we use a sliding window approach (`--window.width` and `--flanking.width`).
+SNPs to be imputed are assigned to one window.
 ![Caption for the picture.](visuals/visualisation_width.jpeg)

 ## Reference panel